lindsayevanslee/whomds/cran-comments.md

   All files listed are ones included in .Rbuildignore

-There was 1 NOTE when run through win-builder:
+There were 2 NOTEs when run through win-builder:

 * checking CRAN incoming feasibility ...
 NOTE

   "Maintainer: 'Lindsay Lee <lindsayevanslee@gmail.com>'

-  Days since last update: 3"

-  I am releasing updates so soon at CRAN's request.
+  New submission

+  Package was archived on CRAN

+  Possibly misspelled words in DESCRIPTION"

+  This package is an updated to the previously archived version.
+The words possibility-misspelled are names or acronyms.

+* checking examples ...
+[25s] NOTE

+  "Examples with CPU (user + system) or elapsed time > 10s"

+  Example listed is needed to show how to use the function.

-## Downstream dependencies
+## Reverse dependencies

-* There are currently no downstream dependencies for this package.
+* There are currently no reverse dependencies for this package.